christian-johnson-dev/EAB-Watch/README.md

 ### Report Sighting (summary):

 Validations.
-Each summary section is clackable and takes the user back to the corresponding step
+Each summary section is clickable and takes the user back to the corresponding step
 ![Summary](/misc/Create_Sighting_4.png)
 Which has an updated nav button to take them back to the end summary instead of back through each step.
 ![Edit submission](/misc/Create_Sighting_5.png)